 An authorized user is someone who has permission to use someone else’s credit card.
 However, they don’t have ownership of the account and are not technically responsible for making payments.
 That said, most authorized users end up paying for any purchases they make through the account.

 Becoming an authorized user can help you build your credit history since your name is on the account.
-Both the payment activity and credit utilization will impact both you and the primary account owner, though.
+The payment activity and credit utilization will impact you and the primary account owner, though.
 So, if either person defaults on payments or keeps the utilization rate high, it can hurt both people’s credit.

 11. Keep your old credit card accounts open

 The age and length of credit history make up 15% of your total FICO score.
-The older your open accounts are, the better it is for your overall credit score.
+The older your open accounts are, the better your overall credit score is.
 Even if you don’t actively use an account, it will still add to the average length of your credit history.

-Most accounts are only calculated after they’ve been active for at least six months, so a newly opened account won’t help your score.
+Most accounts are only calculated after being active for at least six months, so a newly opened account won’t help your score.
 Still, having open accounts in good standing shows potential lenders that you’re responsible and unlikely to default on payments.